nirupa-kumar/currentweather-slackbot/README.md

 I used the Heroku add-on MongoLab for the datastore.
 The values have been set as Config Vars.
+Set the re-direct URL to point to the heroku app : https://abc-def-1234.heroku.app.com/oauth

 The [tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs) on the Heroku site was very useful to help get things up and running.